GenesysCloudBlueprints/partial-transcription-blueprint/blueprint/index-draft.md

 npm run start
 ```

-### Install and activate the client application in Genesys Cloud
+### Install and activate the Client Application in Genesys Cloud

 1. Log in to your Genesys Cloud organization and add an integration.
 For more information, see [Add an integration](https://help.mypurecloud.com/articles/add-an-integration/ "Goes to Add an integration page") in the Genesys Cloud Resource Center.
 2. Install the **Client Application** integration.
 For more information, see [Set up a Client Application integration](https://help.mypurecloud.com/articles/set-custom-client-application-integration/ "Goes to Set up a Client Application integration page") in the Genesys Cloud Resource Center.